 -

-A coalition of citizens and organizers from Lubbock's District 2 began a petition this week to recall councilman Gordon Harris.
-Aimed at accountability and transparency, one member of the group says he has also filed complaints with the Texas Ethics Commission regarding campaign finances.
+A coalition of citizens and organizers from Lubbock's District 2 has suspended a petition to recall councilman Gordon Harris.
+Hoping for accountability and transparency, the group says it will “let anticipated decisions from the Texas Ethics Commission on numerous violations work its will.”

 -